93 Years Ago: Hank Williams Is Born

 If Hank Williams was still alive, he would be celebrating his 93rd birthday today (Sept.
 17).

-Williams died sometime during the night between Dec.
-31, 1952 and Jan.
-1, 1953.
-The cause of death was “insufficiency of the right ventricle of the heart.”
-It is widely believed that Williams’ heart problems were exacerbated by the excessive consumption of alcohol and morphine.
+Williams, who passed away only a few months after his 29th birthday, penned more than 130 songs in his short life, including all-time classics such as “Hey Good Lookin’,” “Long Gone Lonesome Blues,” “Honky Tonkin’,” “I Saw the Light” and “Your Cheatin’ Heart,” which became a No. 1 hit after his death.
+The singer died sometime during the night between Dec.
+31, 1952, and Jan.
+1, 1953; the cause of death was “insufficiency of the right ventricle of the heart,” though it is widely believed that Williams’ heart problems were exacerbated by excessive consumption of alcohol and morphine.

 Williams was one of the very first inductees into the Country Music Hall of Fame in 1961.
-The ‘I Saw the Light’ singer was recently honored with the Academy of Country Music’s Poet’s Award, honoring his extensive contributions to the genre.
+His life and career were recently immortalized in a biopic.